 Global Alliance for the Missing

-Launched on 11 May 2021 on the margins of the 150th anniversary of the Central Tracing Agency by ICRC President Peter Maurer and Swiss Secretary of State Livia Leu, the Global Alliance comprises on May 2023 twelve member states: Argentina, Azerbaijan, Colombia, Croatia, Estonia, the Republic of Korea, Kuwait, Mexico, Nigeria, Norway, Peru and Switzerland.
+Launched on 11 May 2021 on the margins of the 150th anniversary of the Central Tracing Agency by ICRC former president Peter Maurer and Swiss Secretary of State Livia Leu, the Global Alliance comprises on May 2023 twelve member states: Argentina, Azerbaijan, Colombia, Croatia, Estonia, the Republic of Korea, Kuwait, Mexico, Nigeria, Norway, Peru and Switzerland.

 Watch the video launch of the Alliance for the Missing at the 150th CTA Anniversary

 The alliance aims to bring to bear the collective influence and diplomatic, political and financial capacities of states to improve the prevention of, and the response to, cases of separated and missing persons.